dbgwen/Week-4-Project/CodeBook.md

-## Week 4 Project - Codebook - tidy_data
+## Week 4 Project - Codebook

-## About the tidy_data dataset
+## About the dataset
-The data in the tidy_data dataset is from experiments that were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+The data is from experiments that were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (Walking, Walking upstairs, Walking downstairs, Sitting, Standing, Laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, the researchers captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments were video-recorded to label the data manually.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals Accelerometer-XYZ and Gyroscope-XYZ.
 These time domain signals (denoted "Time") were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise (denoted "Frequency").
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (Body Acceleration-X,Y,Z and Gravity Acceleration-X,Y,Z) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 Variables are labeled "Gyroscope" to denote the data collected by the gyroscope.